Follow Schedule 1 if your car is mainly operated under one or more of the following conditions:.

 Clutch Linkage Pivot Points: Engine Oil

-Windshield Washer Solvent: GM Optikleen@ Washer Solvent (GM Part No. 1051515) or equivalent.
+Windshield Washer Solvent: GM Optikleen Washer Solvent or equivelant.

-Recommended oil, transmission, and all other fluids should meet/exceed the minimum requirements listed above.
+* Recommended oil and transmission fluids should meet/exceed the minimum requirements listed above.
 Current API ratings on oil and transmission fluids exceed those listed at the time the above information was originally published.